mgeraci/lossless-consistency-helper/README.md

 # Lossless Consistency Helper

-This is a simple script to check my Flac music collection for consistency.
-I have a few requirements for how my music is named and organized, so this script outputs a list of items to fix.
+This is a set of simple scripts to check my Flac music collection for consistency.
+I have a few requirements for how my music is named and organized, so they output a list of items to fix.

 ## What it looks for